opxcore/validator/README.md

 ### Format

-`format:alpha,num,dash,underscore,slash,space` must be a string containing: alpha (any unicode alphabetic characters), num (any digits), dashes, underscores, slashes, spaces.
+`format:alpha,num,dash,underscore,slash,space,dot,comma` must be a string containing any unicode alphabetic characters, digits, dashes, underscores, slashes, spaces, dots, commas.

 - TODO `email` - must be formatted as an e-mail address.
 By default, the RFCValidation validator is applied, but you can apply other validation styles as well: